hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 Cleric 4 3 3 3 3 2 3 1 7
-Weapons/Armour: The Cleric is armed with a dagger, a sword and\or a mace and a shield.
-The Cleric wears light armour.
+Weapons/Armor: The Cleric is armed with a dagger, a sword and\or a mace and a shield.
+The Cleric wears light armor.
 Skills: The Cleric may choose from Combat, Academic and Strength when he gains a new skill.
 Special Rules